Maggie-dev93/meet/README.md

+# Introduction
+Meet App is a comprehensive event management application designed to help users discover, organize, and participate in events effortlessly.
+Whether you're looking for local gatherings, professional conferences, or social meet-ups, Meet App provides a user-friendly interface to explore and manage events tailored to your interests and location.

+# Key Features
+Filter Events by City: Easily find events in your preferred location.
+Show/Hide Event Details: Toggle event details to see more or less information as needed.
+Specify Number of Events: Control how many events are displayed at a time.
+Offline Access: Use the app and access cached event data even without an internet connection.
+Add App Shortcut: Quickly access the Meet App from your home screen.
+Visualize Event Data: View charts that provide insights into upcoming events.

 # Project Features and Scenarios

 ## User Stories

+## Feature 1: Filter Events By City
+User Story 1:
+As a user, I should be able to filter events by city so that I can find events that are relevant to my location.

 ## Feature 2: Show/Hide Event Details
 User Story 1:
 As a user, I should be able to show or hide event details so that I can view or hide additional information about events as needed.